 - swapping cow’s milk for plant-based milk

-- eating whole fruits instead of drinking juices, which contain less fiber and often include added sugar
+- consuming whole fruits instead of juices, which contain less fiber and often include added sugar

 - avoiding processed meats, which are high in salt and may increase the risk of colon cancer

-- eating more lean protein, which can be found in eggs, tofu, fish, and nuts
+- eating more lean protein, which people can find in eggs, tofu, fish, and nuts

 A person may also benefit from taking a cooking class, and learning how to incorporate more vegetables into meals.

-A doctor or dietitian can also provide tips on eating a more healthful diet.
+A doctor or dietitian can provide tips on eating a more healthful diet.